Blahdude/synth-ai/README.md

 <img width="1440" alt="Screenshot 2024-07-15 at 1 47 38 AM" src="https://github.com/user-attachments/assets/b176b028-c1d9-4cf8-8733-7e370c86118c">

 This synth aims to ease the process of finding the optimal sound through AI.
+Describe your desired sound to the AI (ChatGPT), and it will automatically adjust the synth with parameters that match your description.

 ### Check out the original live synth with no AI support <https://react-synth.vercel.app/home>